kaazing/gateway.docker/official.repo/kaazing-gateway.docs/README.md

 For more information about this image and its history, please see the [relevant manifest file (`library/kaazing-gateway`)](https://github.com/docker-library/official-images/blob/master/library/kaazing-gateway) in the [`docker-library/official-images` GitHub repo](https://github.com/docker-library/official-images).

-# What is the Kaazing Gateway?
+# What is the KAAZING Gateway?

 The Kaazing Gateway is a network gateway created to provide a single access point for real-time web based protocols that supports load balancing, clustering, and security management.
 It is designed to provide scalable and secure bidirectional event-based communication over the web; on every platform, browser, and device.